nmap/npcap/README.md

 ## Build

+* wpcap.dll needs to be built using **Visual Studio 2005**.
-* wpcap.dll, packet.dll, NPFInstall.exe and NPcapHelper.exe need to be built using **Visual Studio 2005**.
+* packet.dll, NPFInstall.exe and NPcapHelper.exe need to be built using **Visual Studio 2010**.
 * npf.sys (npcap.sys) needs to be built using **Visual Studio 2015** with **Windows Software Development Kit 10** and **Windows Driver Kit 10**.

 ## Packaging

-Use **installer\Build.bat** to build all Visual Studio projects via MSBuild, make sure you installed Visual Studio 2005 and Visual Studio 2015 Non-Express Editions.
+Use **installer\Build.bat** to build all Visual Studio projects via MSBuild, make sure you installed Visual Studio 2005, Visual Studio 2010 and Visual Studio 2015 Non-Express Editions.

 Use **installer\Deploy.bat** to copy and sign the files for "Non-WinPcap Mode", installer will be generated.